terminusdb/terminuscms-docs/how-to/use-the-clients/javascript-client/create-a-database.md

 ​
 ```

-After the database will be created the client will be connected with it.
+After the database is created the client will be connected to it.

-Try out the five-part tutorial to get to grips with it.

 > Try out the [Getting Started with the TerminusDB JavaScript Client](https://github.com/terminusdb/terminusdb-tutorials/blob/main/getting_started/javascript-client/lesson_1.md) five-part tutorial to get to grips with it.